-The exterior cuticle cells provide a tough exterior, protecting the fiber from damage.
-The cells have a waxy coating, making the merino wool water repellent, but still allowing absorption of water vapor.
+The exterior cuticle cells provide a tough exterior, protecting the fibre from damage.
+The cells have a waxy coating, making the merino wool water repellent, but still allowing absorption of water vapour.

 The cortical cells also have a complex interior structure.
 The smallest component within these cells is a spring-like structure, which gives wool its flexibility, elasticity, resilience and wrinkle recovery properties.